Karl Hanke: World War II

 In July 1939, Hanke was called up for military service, having previously obtained a reserve officer's commission in 1937.
 From September to October 1939, he served with the 3rd Panzer Division in Poland.
 In May 1940, sensing a good opportunity to further his career, Hanke served under General Erwin Rommel in France with the 7th Panzer Division, 25th Panzer Regiment through June of that year.
 He "got along" well with Rommel who appreciated good "public relations".
+Hanke was removed from Rommel's staff by Rommel after an incident in the officer's mess in which Hanke suggested that he had the power to remove Rommel from his command, Hanke was already well known and disliked on Rommel's staff on account of his high handed attitude.
+Along with his removal Rommel made a long report about Hanke to Hitler's adjutant.
 Hanke was awarded the Iron Cross in Second and First Class.
 He was discharged from the German Army in 1941 with the rank of 1st lieutenant (Oberleutnant).

 He left active military service and in Breslau, Hitler appointed Hanke to the position of Gauleiter of the newly formed Gau Lower Silesia on 27 January 1941.
 On 1 February, he was appointed Oberpräsident of the Prussian Province of Lower Silesia, thus uniting under his control the highest party and governmental offices in the province.
 Finally, on 9 February Hanke was named Reich Defense Commissioner for Wehrkreis (Military District) VIII, which included his Gau as well as Gau Upper Silesia and the eastern sections of Reichsgau Sudetenland.
 On 20 April 1941, Himmler promoted him to the rank of SS general (SS-Gruppenführer).
-Hanke was a fanatical enforcer of Nazi policy: during his rule in Breslau more than 1000 people were executed on his orders, earning him the nickname "Hangman of Breslau".
+Hanke was a fanatical enforcer of Nazi policy: during his rule in Breslau more than 1,000 people were executed on his orders, earning him the nickname "Hangman of Breslau".
 On 16 November 1942, the jurisdiction of the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level, and Hanke remained Commissioner only for his Gau.
 On 30 January 1944, Hanke was promoted to SS-Obergruppenführer.

 Hanke had a long affair with Baroness Freda von Fircks in Breslau, the daughter of a wealthy landowner and University of Berlin lecturer.
 They were finally married on 25 November 1944, after she gave birth to their daughter in December 1943.